dizda/bitdepot/README.md

     The private key will never be stored on the server, you can sleep tight.

+## Creating your keychain and your fist application

+The first step is to create your keychain via the node application:

+    node ./node/create_wallet.js

 ## RabbitMQ consumers

 Setup RabbitMQ queues